“Portrait of Thomas Cromwell” by Hans Holbein the Younger

 Cromwell engineered the king’s divorce from Catherine of Aragon and became a significant force in the Tudor court until he fell from power because he had arranged the king’s marriage to the German princess, Anne of Cleves.
 Henry found his new bride unattractive, and it turned into a disaster for Cromwell.
 The marriage was unpopular, and this allowed his many enemies the chance to bring charges of treason, forcing his eventual arrest and executed for treason and heresy on Tower Hill in 1540.

-This turn of events left Holbein in an uncertain position.
+This turn of events left Holbein in an uncertain place.
 Holbein had deftly survived the downfall of his first two high patrons, Thomas More and Anne Boleyn, but Cromwell’s execution damaged his career.
-Although he managed to retain his position as King’s painter, his career never recovered.
+Although he managed to keep his position as King’s painter, his career never recovered.
 The site of Holbein’s grave is unknown and may never have been marked.

 - Title: Portrait of Thomas Cromwell

 - Created: 1533

 - Medium: Oil on oak panel

 - Dimensions: 78.4 × 64.5 cm (30.9 × 25.4 in)